Exploration of Quantum Computer Power Side-Channels: Attack Evaluation

 \subsection{Qubit Mapping Identification (QM)}

 As discussed in previous sections, the pulses for one quantum gate on different qubit or qubit pairs are different since the pulses need to be calibrated based on the qubit's physical properties to achieve the same logical operations.
-Thus, the power traces also encode the information of the quantum processor on which the circuit was executed.
-This information includes the physical qubits to which the quantum gates are applied, and this motivates the goal of identifying the qubit mapping of the quantum circuit.
-For example, Figure~\ref{fig:grover_mean_power} shows the mean power of 2-qubit Grover's search with different initial layouts.
+Thus, the power traces also encode the information of the physical qubits to which the quantum gates are applied to.

 Before the quantum circuit is executed on the quantum device, the mapping from the logical qubits to the physical qubits must be specified.
 In the transpilation process of Qiskit, the qubit mapping is automatically selected if no input for the layout is given.
-In the experiment, we selected 10 initial layouts for each circuit in the benchmark, and compute the minimum normalized circuit distance in the circuit list.
+In the experiment, we selected $10$ initial layouts for each circuit in the benchmark, and compute the minimum normalized circuit distance in the circuit list.

 The results are shown in the QM column of Table~\ref{tab:eval_bench}.
-Nearly all the benchmark has a large minimum normalized circuit distance, which indicates that they can be well distinguished from each other.
+Nearly all of the benchmarks have a large minimum normalized circuit distance, which indicates that they can be well distinguished from each other.
 However, the minimum normalized circuit distance of ``inverseqft" (inverse quantum Fourier transformation) and ``qrng" (quantum random number generator) is 0.
 The reason is that the circuits for both these algorithms only consist of single-qubit gates (``inverseqft" also has the dynamical {\tt RZ} gate), so when changing the order of the qubits in the initial layout, it does nothing to the circuit.
 For example, the circuits with initial layout [0, 1, 2, 3] and [1, 0, 2, 3] are the same, and therefore the circuit distance is 0 between these two circuits with such initial layouts.
 However, the circuit distance is not 0 if the initial layouts contain at least 1 different qubit.